George Crowe: MLB totals and milestones

 In 702 games over nine MLB seasons, Crowe posted a .270 batting average (467-for-1,727) with 215 runs, 70 doubles, 12 triples, 81 home runs and 299 RBI.
 He recorded a .990 fielding percentage as a first baseman.
 Crowe set a record (later broken by Jerry Lynch and subsequently by Cliff Johnson) for most pinch-hit home runs in major league baseball history with 14.

 Basketball career

 Crowe played basketball for the barnstorming New York Renaissance Big Five (aka "Rens").
 In 1947 Crowe played basketball for the integrated Los Angeles Red Devils, a team that also included future Brooklyn Dodgers' star Jackie Robinson.
+Following the disbanding of the Red Devils, Crowe would return to the Renaissance for the 1947–48 season, competing in the final World Professional Basketball Tournament ever held in 1948, with Crowe being named a member of the tournament's final All-Tournament Second Team for his work with the Rens up until their final match in the championship round against the National Basketball League's Minneapolis Lakers, who are now the National Basketball Association's Los Angeles Lakers.

 Crowe played professional basketball in the National Basketball League (NBL) and the American Basketball League (ABL).
 He first played for the Dayton Rens of the NBL during the 1948–49 season and averaged 10.9 points per game.
 Crowe moved to the New York Harlem Yankees of the ABL during the 1949–50 season and averaged 13.6 points per game.
 He returned to the Yankees as they were renamed to the Glens Falls-Saratoga for the 1952–53 season and he averaged 12.3 points per game.
 Crowe briefly served as the team's head coach during the season and recorded three losses.